Around 4:00 am, I heard a strange noise.

 Something inside me ached for her.
 I hope she doesn't take after

-me and get the super sick pregnancy genes because this is nothin!!
+me and get the super sick pregnancy genes because it's THE WORST!

 Jane and Lottie watched movies while I spent most